vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 24. What is a Computed Property?

 ### Answer:
-Computed property does not store value.
+A computed property does not store a value.
-It calculates value every time it is accessed.
+It calculates the value every time it is accessed.

 ### Example:
 ```swift